-Sofa jammed on Bournemouth man's stairs as delivery men "walk away"
+Sofa jammed on Bournemouth man's stairs as delivery men 'walk away'

 Mr Ansell posted a picture of the stricken sofa on a local Facebook group and four "lovely members of the community" came to help him move it upstairs.

-Many of the online comments drew comparisons with the episode of TV comedy Friends in which a sofa is similarly stuck on a staircase.
+Many of the online comments drew comparisons with the episode of TV comedy Friends, in which a sofa is similarly stuck on a staircase and gave rise to the shout of "pivot".

 The handmade leather sofa was ordered 15 weeks ago and Mr Ansell said he paid extra for "white glove" delivery to the new-build house he had recently moved in to.

-He described how the two designersofas4u.co.uk delivery staff arrived last Thursday and assessed there was enough room to take the sofa up to the second-floor office.
+He described how the two designersofas4u.co.uk delivery staff arrived on 19 January and assessed there was enough room to take the sofa up to the second-floor office.

 In the event they got it to the stairwell but no further, he said.

-"They got jammed and tried to get it back out, but got stuck.
-They said 'there's nothing more we can do, we haven't got time, we have to go'.
+"They got jammed and tried to get it back out but got stuck.
+They said, 'There's nothing more we can do, we haven't got time, we have to go'.

 "It's an absolute nightmare.
 They even asked me to sign a note to say it had been delivered - there was quite a confrontation."